Theatre of Horrors: Halloween Special

 Desolation and despair imbue the Cormac McCarthy influenced narrative, a harrowing introspection of how the soul adapts to the terrors of its environment as society fails and natural order is thrown into chaos.
 What is most gripping isn't the devastation of the pandemic itself, but how it serves as a catalyst for those awaiting the chance to justify their convictions by dehumanizing the "other" in the name of the "greater good" - reflective of the tribalism that drives so many post-apocalyptic stories.

-As one reader notes, the preoccupation with saving the world can become so consuming that one loses their humanity in the process, while another will sacrifice the world to save the person whom they love the most - an incredibly human thing to do.
+As one reader notes, the preoccupation with saving the world can become so consuming that one loses their humanity in the process, while another will sacrifice the world to save the person they love the most - an incredibly human thing to do.

 Notable Mentions: Dead Space and Blair Witch